arsenjijavadze/taskify/README.md

+# Hello!
+This is just a study project.
+If you're interested in it, here are the original [sources.](https://github.com/piyush-eon/react-typescript-taskify)

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).